 You probably know that steering clear of caffeine in the hours leading up to bedtime can significantly up your odds for having a good night’s sleep.
 (But in case you didn’t, it takes around six hours for caffeine to clear out of your system.
 So if you’re shooting for a 10pm bedtime, cut off the java by 2pm.)

-But sleeping well isn’t just about avoiding the wrong foods or drinks.
+But sleeping well isn’t just about avoiding the wrong foods or drinks when eating before bed.
 Certain edibles can actually help you sleep even better, like these:

-- Bananas: When you’re craving something sweet before you turn in, reach for one of the yellow fruits, which are rich in muscle-relaxing minerals like potassium and magnesium.
-Bananas also contain the amino acid tryptophan, which breaks down into melatonin and serotonin (a hormone that promotes feelings of relaxation) in the brain.
+- Bananas: When you’re craving something sweet before you turn in, reach for one of the yellow fruits.
+Bananas before bed provide rich muscle-relaxing minerals like potassium and magnesium.
+Bananas also contain the amino acid tryptophan, which breaks down into melatonin and serotonin (both important neurochemicals for sleep regulation) in the brain.

 - Low-fat cottage cheese: If you suffer from nighttime heartburn, snacking on high-protein, low-fat foods like cottage cheese before bed can help fight acid reflux.
 It’s also loaded with calcium, which helps regulate your body’s production of melatonin.

-- Cherries: They’re one of the few food sources of melatonin, which is why eating a bowlful before bed is practically guaranteed to make you conk out.
+- Cherries: They’re one of the few food sources of melatonin, which is why eating a bowl before bed might just help you conk out.
 But if the fruit isn’t in season, try a glass of tart cherry juice instead.
 Recent research from Louisiana State University found that drinking the stuff twice a day helps insomnia sufferers log 90 more minutes of snooze time.

 - Salmon: It might not be your first choice for a midnight snack, but dining on salmon for dinner could help you sleep more soundly.
-Recent British research found that having higher blood levels of DHA, the omega-3 fatty acid found in fatty fish, is associated with better sleep.
+Recent found that having higher blood levels of DHA, the omega-3 fatty acid found in fatty fish, is associated with better sleep in kids.
 But if you’re not a fan of fish, popping a 600-mg daily supplement is just as good.

 - Toast: We’ve all experienced that sleepy feeling that comes after chowing down on a carb-heavy meal.
 And now, experts are starting to understand why.
-Carbohydrates raise blood sugar levels, which appear to play a role in regulating your body’s sleep-wake clock, suggests a recent Japanese study.
+Carbohydrates affect insulin levels, which appear to play a role in regulating your body’s sleep-wake clock, suggests a recent done with mice.
 Of course, eating too much can lead to restless, interrupted sleep.
 So skip the giant bowl of mac and cheese in favor of a lighter carb source, like a piece of toast or a few whole grain crackers.

 - Kiwi fruit: Another sweet treat that can help you sleep are kiwis, which are rich in potassium, calcium, phosphorus, folate, magnesium and more.
-A study from Taiwan found that eating two kiwis an hour before bed significantly improved sleep.
+A found that eating two kiwis an hour before bed significantly improved sleep.

-- Brazil nuts: One of the best sources of selenium, these mega nuts also pack minerals like phosphorus and magnesium.
+- Brazil nuts: One of the best sources of selenium, which is a micronutrient these mega nuts also pack minerals like phosphorus and magnesium.
 Brazil nuts are especially good for vegetarians, since most other selenium sources are animal-based.

 Have a Bedtime Routine, and Get Comfy

-You already know that going to bed and waking up at the same time each day makes it easier to fall asleep.
+You already know that waking up at the same time each day makes it easier to fall asleep.
 And to bring on that feeling of sleepiness, it helps to have a quiet bedtime routine.

-“For those who are susceptible to insomnia, I suggest eating light and early, no alcohol or coffee and switching off the computer at least 2 hours, if not 3 hours before bed,” said Alison Francis, the Sleep Guru, a yoga and ayurveda sleep consultant.
-“For a really great nights sleep you could practice a breathing exercise called Brahmari Pranayama, she added.
+“For those who are susceptible to insomnia, I suggest eating light and early, no coffee and switching off the computer at least 2 hours, if not 3 hours before bed,” said Alison Francis, the Sleep Guru, a sleep consultant.
+“For a really great night’s sleep you could practice a breathing exercise.
 It is so soothing and relaxing, [it can] stimulate serotonin and quiet the mind.”

 Bedtime routines serve two important purposes.
 First, they’re meant to be relaxing—not crazy exciting—so you naturally start to feel calmer and less alert.
 Second, they form a behavioral association.
 Just like putting on your sneakers gives you the signal that it’s time to exercise, a bedtime routine gives you the signal that it’s time for sleep.

-Fortunately, it doesn’t have to be complicated or elaborate.
-If you want to light a bunch of candles and meditate for an hour, by all means, go for it.
-But simple activities like these work just as well:
+Thankfully, it doesn’t have to be complicated or elaborate.
+Simple activities like these work just as well:

 - Taking a warm bubble bath